ddai/AC-elections-transpo/README.md

-AC-elections-transpo
+Alameda County Election Data
 ====================

-Alameda County Elections - Transportation Data
+Election results for recent transportation measures in Alameda County, now in an accessible CSV format!